kalisio/geokoder/README.md

 Additional query parameters include:
   - `sources`: allows users to only perform geocoding in matching sources.
 The source matching is based on [minimatch](https://github.com/isaacs/minimatch#minimatch).
   - `viewbox`: specify a bounding box to restrict returned matching features.
 Any two corner points of the box are accepted as long as they make a proper box, but it needs to be ordered `lon,lat,lon,lat`.
-  - `limit`: limit the number of results returned **per source**.
-That means if you have a total of `5` sources and you query using a limit of `2`, you'll get at most 10 results.
+  - `limit`: limit the number of results returned.
+If not provided in the query it'll use the value defined in the `paginate.default.forward` config key.
+It's also capped using the `paginate.max.forward` value.

 > [!NOTE]
 > The `NodeGeocoder` sources (`opendatafrance`, `openstreetmap`, ...) use a limit of 10 results per source by default if none is specified in the query.